- Median pay for Unilever in the UK is 5% in favour of women

-Today we published our gender pay results for the fifth year, in line with the government’s Gender Pay regulations introduced in April 2017*.
+Today we published our gender pay results for the sixth year, in line with the government’s Gender Pay regulations introduced in April 2017*.

 We’ve also chosen to share overall ‘Unilever in the UK’ data looking at the combination of these reporting entities and our integrated companies in the UK, as this provides a more transparent and representative picture of our UK business and employment landscape.

 You can find our full data and an update on our gender strategy, and the action and policies driving this, in our latest report.
-Please click here to view Unilever UK's 2021 Gender Pay Report (PDF 5.26 MB).
+Please click here to view:

 We know that harmful social norms and stereotypes can contribute to persistent gender pay gaps.
 Challenging and changing those norms is a vital part of our Unilever Compass strategy, which includes gender as a critical component in our goals on culture and leadership.
-Some of our longest-running programmes have focused on leadership and gender balance, enabling us to achieve gender balance at management level in the UK in 2017.
-However, there is more to do to, particularly at senior management level where women are still under-represented.
+However, we recognise that there is still more to do to, particularly at senior management level where women are still under-represented.

 Through our Equity, Diversity and Inclusion strategy, of which gender is one element, we’re removing barriers and bias and working to achieve equity in our policies and practices, our employee experience and culture and in our approach to retention, development and promotion.
 We’re establishing leadership accountability to drive change, supporting employees to excel in their roles and aiming to achieve a workforce that is fundamentally representative of the communities we operate in.

 You can read more about how Unilever is driving gender equality and women's empowerment at a global level here.